 One of the most fascinating people connected with the history of Bradford sport was John ‘Jack’ Nunn who lived through a period of extraordinary change in his adopted hometown.
 Born in 1841, Nunn was not only witness to the emergence and transformation of sporting activity in Bradford, he was an influential figure in bringing it about.
 By the time of his death in 1929 he had seen first hand the remarkable growth of the city and the sporting revolution that had taken place.

-His parents had been actors and his mother was relatively famous.
+His parents had been actors – his father had opened the first music hall in Bradford and his mother was relatively famous.
 They had settled in Bradford and he was educated at Watson’s Academy in Cheapside.
 The least sensational aspect of his life was that he became a civil servant and worked for the Bradford Postal service until retirement in 1901.

 He was known as an all-round athlete who ‘excelled in all manly games except cricket.’
 He achieved success in activities as diverse as boxing, running, club swinging, quarter staff, fencing, hammer throwing and weight putting as well as rifle shooting.
 He also played (rugby) football, originally with Bradford Caledonian FC as a full back and then with Bradford FC at Apperley Bridge (although he was not a first team player, probably on account of his age).
 He later became a non-playing member at Park Avenue in 1880.